ricky40403/RMCNN/README.md

     NUM_GPUS N
 ```

-## Training a Model with Detectron
+## Training a Model with RMCNN

-This is a tiny tutorial showing how to train a model on COCO.
-The model will be an end-to-end trained Faster R-CNN using a ResNet-50-FPN backbone.
-For the purpose of this tutorial, we'll use a short training schedule and a small input image size so that training and inference will be relatively fast.
-As a result, the box AP on COCO will be relatively low compared to our [baselines](MODEL_ZOO.md).
-This example is provided for instructive purposes only (i.e., not for comparing against publications).
+A tiny tutorial showing how to train model on MS COCO.
+The model here is an end-to-end trained RMCNN, after trainning, the box and mask AP will show at the end using [MS COCO Metrics](http://cocodataset.org/#detection-eval)

 #### 1. Training with 1 GPU